Swimming Pool Installation Cost

 This type of pool involves pouring or spraying concrete to form the base and then layering the base with tiles.
 It is possible to form curved pools with this method, but they tend to be very expensive, so most are restricted to flat walls.

-An advantage of these pools is that they aren't limited on sizing and can be in any shape you desire.
+An advantage of these pools is that they aren't limited by sizing and can be in any shape you desire.
 They do, however, take a very long time to build and are quite expensive.

 • ✔ Many tiling options are available